bioboot/demo2-github/README.md

     #echo “**Barry**:  Git and GitHub has a step learning curve” >> JustOneThing.md
 ```

-For example, add YOUR first name in bold (i.e. surrounded by two starts on either side) and one thing that was not completely clear from todays class thus far (e.g. "staging area", "remote repos" or "where is the coffee?").
+For example, add YOUR first name in bold (i.e. surrounded by two starts
+on either side) and one thing that was not completely clear from today's class thus far (e.g. "staging area", "remote repos" or "where is the coffee?").

 - Once you have edited your file in nano go through the regular **git add/commit/push** steps, e.g.